H4HWV2011/msjarvis-public-docs/thesis/32-fractal-optimization-and-dgms.md

 ## 32.3 Metrics and Constraints

-Improvement proposals are evaluated against a set of metrics and constraints:
+Improvement proposals are evaluated against a set of metrics and constraints that balance performance with robustness and safety.

 - Performance metrics:
   - Task-specific measures such as correctness, coverage, or latency.